On the outside our lives can seem like the greatest success stories.

 And what is success anyway?
 To me it is following my dreams; taking step by step towards them and giving myself the gift of listening to what my inner being is telling me.

 Maybe your steps towards your dream will be fewer or more that mine.
 Either way I cheer for you because your path is precious and is only made by, and for YOU!

-Founder of Wisdom From North.
-Jannecke Øinæs has interviewed 400 transformational teachers all over the world and gained over 30 000 followers on YouTube.
+Jannecke Øinæs is the founder of Wisdom From North AS.
+She has interviewed around 400 transformational teachers all over the world and gained over 40 000 followers on YouTube.
 Today she runs the Wisdom From North Membership offering masterclasses with highly recognized and sought after speakers and thought leaders.